 - Class tests

-In September 2015 we began a pilot of a two year part time version of the Access to HE course.
+Our part-time Access to HE courses take 2 years to complete, starting in September and finishing in June.
 This involves one day per week in College and is more suited to those working more than 20 hours per week.
 If you would be interested in a part-time version of the course, please indicate this on your application form.

 How do I afford the course?